The School for Renewable Energy Science

-RES - The School for Renewable Energy Science (Icelandic: RES - Orkuskólinn) is a private, non-profit, international graduate school located in the city of Akureyri in northern Iceland and shares its facilities with the University of Akureyri.
+RES - The School for Renewable Energy Science (Icelandic: RES - Orkuskólinn) was a private, non-profit, international graduate school located in the city of Akureyri in northern Iceland and shares its facilities with the University of Akureyri.
+It operated from 2006 to 2011.

 The school was a higher education institution offering a one-year M.Sc. in various renewable energy technologies, continuing education, and an undergraduate summer school program.
-All instructions and correspondence are in English.
+All instructions and correspondence where in English.

-Established in 2006, the school formally commenced its operations in April, 2007, through a series of Declarations of Cooperation with universities in Iceland, involving the Icelandic Ministry of Education. and other institutions and energy and engineering firms.
+Established in 2006, the school formally commenced its operations in April, 2007, through a series of Declarations of Cooperation with universities in Iceland, with the approval of the Icelandic Ministry of Education. and other institutions and energy and engineering firms.

-The school is owned and operated by Shareholders, a non-profit company whose shareholders include prominent energy and financial companies in Iceland.
+The school was owned and operated by Orkuvörður, which in turn is owned by Landsbankinn, KEA, Landsvirkjun, Norðurorka and RARIK with University of Iceland and University of Akureyri providing assistance.